 How to treat swollen lymph nodes

-To treat swollen lymph nodes, it is recommended you rest and maintain yourself hydrated, as well as identifying and eliminating what is causing it, since it is not necessary to take any specific type of medication to treat it.
+To treat swollen lymph nodes, it is recommended you rest and keep yourself hydrated, as well as identifying and eliminating what is causing it, since it’s not necessary to take any specific type of medication to treat it.
 When the infection or inflammation is cured, the swollen lymph node will disappear, since it is just the body's response against a foreign aggressive agent.

-Painkillers or anti-inflammatory drugs can relieve pain or sensitivity on the area.
-A good home remedy is to take eucalyptus tea and use clay patches as they help to decrease swelling and strengthen the body's defenses.
+Painkillers or anti-inflammatory drugs can relieve pain or sensitivity in the area.
+A good home remedy is to drink eucalyptus tea and use clay compresses as they help to decrease swelling and strengthen the body's defenses.